German election: Iranian refugee wants a seat in the Bundestag | DW | 20.09.2021

 Images of desperate people, panicked and fearful, risking their lives to flee the extremist Taliban —the tragedy in Afghanistan stirs up memories for Shoan Vaisi.
 "I know this from my own history.
 How it is to have to flee from death.
 When you are so desperate that you try to escape at any cost," Vaisi told DW.

 He found safety here, but it took a long time for him for the emigrant to feel that he had truly arrived.
-He did not speak German, his Iranian qualification for university entrance was not recognized, a job seemed a long way off.
+He did not speak German, his Iranian qualification for university entrance was not recognized and a job seemed a long way off.
 Vaisi had to start again from nothing.
-He took evening classes, studied for German qualifications, and looked for work.
+He took evening classes, studied for German qualifications and looked for work.

-As a former professional wrestler who made it into the Iranian national team, he brought enough perseverance and discipline to overcome all obstacles.
+As a former professional wrestler who made it on the Iranian national team, Vaisi brought enough perseverance and discipline to overcome all obstacles.
 Today, 10 years later, he sees himself as having "arrived."
-He has become at home in the city of Essen, in the former industrial Rhur area of North Rhine-Westphalia.
-"I totally feel like an Essener," Vaisi says with a laugh, in fluent German.
+He's at home in the city of Essen, in the former industrial Rhur area of North Rhine-Westphalia.
+"I totally feel like an Essener," he says with a laugh, in fluent German.

-Now he has focused on his next goal: he wants to enter the Bundestag for the North Rhine-Westphalia branch of the Left party.
+Now Vaisi has focused on his next goal: he wants to enter the Bundestag for the North Rhine-Westphalia branch of the socialist Left Party.
 If he succeeds, he would be the first former politically persecuted person to win a seat in Germany's federal parliament.
-"In the year 2021, it is more necessary than ever for a diverse society that people from underprivileged groups are represented in the Bundestag," Vaisi says.
+"In the year 2021, it is more necessary than ever for a diverse society that people from underprivileged groups are represented in the Bundestag," he says.

 As a politician he wants to combat poverty and inequality and provide better prospects for children and young people, who often also have a migration history.

-Above all, he believes that the coronavirus pandemic has exacerbated existing social imbalances.
+Above all, he believes the coronavirus pandemic has exacerbated existing social imbalances.

 Vaisi decided to run for the Bundestag shortly after Tareq Alaows withdrew his candidacy.
 Alaows, a former law student who fled Syria six years ago, had wanted to enter parliament as a member of the Green Party.
-In March, the 32-year-old ended his bid because of threats against him and those close to him, as well as experiences of racism."I was shocked by that.
-My candidacy is an answer to his withdrawal," Vaisi says.
+In March, the 32-year-old ended his bid because of threats against him and those close to him, as well as experiences of racism.

+"I was shocked by that.
+My candidacy is an answer to his withdrawal," says Vaisi.

 In any case, Vaisi does not want to be intimidated by hatred.
 He won't give the agitators that pleasure.
 Since standing as a candidate he has experienced inhuman comments via social media.
-In the meantime, however, he has been able to deal with it in such a way that it does not dampen his resolve.
+In the meantime, however, he has been able to deal with it in such a way that it has not dampened his resolve.

 On Twitter he wrote: "The threats against Alaows have shown how alarming the idea of a refugee sitting in the Bundestag is for the racists in Germany.
 I would like to make their nightmare a reality."

 Vaisi also receives plenty of support.
-Many people, including supporters of the rival Christian Democrat (CDU) or Free Democrat (FDP) parties, write urging him to continue, to remain strong.
+Many people, including supporters of the rival conservative Christian Democrat or neoliberal Free Democrat parties, write urging him to continue and to remain strong.
 "In addition, people who, like me, came to Germany as refugees, write to tell me that they want to get into politics because of me.
-That is part of what I wanted to achieve My candidacy has helped get the ball rolling."
+That is part of what I wanted to achieve.
+My candidacy has helped get the ball rolling."

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.